risc0/risc0/examples/hello-world/tutorial.md

 Once committed to the journal, anyone with the [receipt] can read this value.

 Now you should be able to confirm your work again with `cargo run --release`.
-Once more, the program won't do anything, but it should run successfully and build with a single warning about `from_slice` being unused.
+Once more, the program won't do anything, but it should build and run successfully.

 ## Step 7 (Host): Generate a receipt and read its journal contents